"A soaring songstress, who has yet to realise how good she is"

 I love that through the power of music I can take my audience to another time and place - even to a particular moment.
 But it's not only about remembering the 'good old days'.
 We laugh and joke together, we dance together (I am always the worst in the room!), we sometimes cry together, we often party together - but mostly we just sing together.
 Singing together is tonic for the mind, body and soul, everyone can and should sing.

 My grandmother-in-law once told me that she was always shocked when she looked in the mirror because she didn't look as young as she felt on the inside.
 I just want to help people feel the way they are on the inside.
+It's not just singing a song, it's re-creating memories as vividly as the when they were first made.

 I completed a Bachelor of Music in Classical Voice (with additional minors in the clarinet and orchestral percussion) at the Melbourne Conservatorium of Music (University of Melbourne).
 Singing these songs lets me combine my love of great vocal technique with the immediate emotional and musical joy of pop music.
 I often pop in an aria for fun too!